ventus-ag/documentation/content/products/networking/networks.md

 After these steps, the newly created Subnet will be added to the *Subnets page* with the status ACTIVE and you are available to create Virtual Machines in this Subnet or add it's Interface to the already created VMs.

-To find information how to create Virtual Machine in Cloud Console, please see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/).
-Instructions how to add Subnet Interface to the already created VM you can find in article - [VM's Networks and Interfaces](https://docs.ventuscloud.eu/products/networking/manage-networks/).

 {{% notice note %}}
 If you need that Virtual Machines created in this Subnet have access to the Internet, please, ensure that you attach Router interface to this Subnet.
 {{% /notice %}}

-For more information about Subnets and Routers, please, see the articles - [Subnets](https://docs.ventuscloud.eu/products/networking/subnets/), [Routers](https://docs.ventuscloud.eu/products/networking/routers/).
+For more information about Virtual Machines, Subnets and Routers, please, see the articles - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/), [Subnets](https://docs.ventuscloud.eu/products/networking/subnets/), [Routers](https://docs.ventuscloud.eu/products/networking/routers/), [VM's Networks and Interfaces](https://docs.ventuscloud.eu/products/networking/manage-networks/).

 ## Edit Network